simeononsecurity/simeononsecurity.ch/content/guides/writing-privacy-com-virtual-card-numbers-to-physical-cards/index.en.md

 ### 6. Save the Physical Card for Future Use.
 Keep the cards in your wallet and be prepared to use them.
 If you don't plan on dedicating a card to a specific merchant, be prepared to rewrite the card after every use.
-It should be noted that this will not let you use teh EMV payment chip on the card.
+It should be noted that this won't let you use teh EMV payment chip on the card.
 It'll be mag stripe only.

 ## Privacy and Security Considerations